christinerose/gibbr.org/blog/hillingar/index.md

 - Jules Aguillon and Olivier Nicole for their fellow Nix-enthusiasm.
 - Sonja Heinze for her PPX insights.
 - Anil Madhavapeddy for having a discussion that led to the idea for this project.
-- Björg Bjarnadóttir for Icelandic language consultation ('Hillingar').
+- Björg Bjarnadóttir for her Icelandic language consultation ('Hillingar').
 - And finally, everyone at Tarides for being so welcoming and helpful!
 <!-- A copy of this blog post can be found on Tarides website. -->